jhillacre/stationeers-scripts/docs/index.md

 - Additional considerations or tuning tips.

 ## Status
-Experimental / Work in Progress / Functional / Stable / Mature / Retired / Stub
+Experimental / Work in Progress / Functional / Stable / Mature / Retired / Stub / Legacy

 ## Credit *optional*
 *If not the original author, credit the source of the idea or code.*